Azza Ezzat

 Between the Planned and the Lived, 2025

-The poster of BA 11th Artist's book Biennial, 2024
+BA 11th Artist's book Biennial, Alexandria, 2024

-Skinscapes: Tracing Spatial Phantom - Solo 2024
+Skinscapes: Tracing Spatial Phantom - Solo, Cairo, 2024

 Skinscapes: Tracing Spatial Phantoms